-Students with significant accomplishments in specific areas may wish to submit optional additional information for consideration.
+Students with accomplishments in specific areas may wish to submit optional additional information for consideration.

-Students with special talents or significant accomplishments in the arts may submit related material for review by Amherst faculty through SlideRoom, where you will find additional, Amherst-specific instructions for each category of submission -- music, theater, dance, and visual art.
-Prior to submission on SlideRoom, you should review our Special Information for Arts Supplement Submission.
+Students with talents or accomplishments in the arts - music, theater, dance, and visual art - may submit related material for review by Amherst faculty.
+Please review our Special Information for Arts Supplement Submission for additional information.
 (Please do not send originals to us, as we cannot return to you any material submitted.)